Visit the University

 There are a number of options to visit the University to experience research and meet researchers and students.
 This may for example take place at the University's many museums, during school visits or at public events.

 At the museums, you can be in direct contact with the University’s collections and research.
-The museums are the Natural History Museum of Denmark (Botanical Garden, the Geological Museum and the Zoological Museum), the Medical Museion, the Museum of Herbal Medicine, the Museum of Veterinary History and the Øresund Aquarium.
+The museums are the Natural History Museum of Denmark (the Botanical Garden and the Zoological Museum), the Medical Museion, the Museum of Herbal Medicine, the Museum of Veterinary History and the Øresund Aquarium.

 Read more about the University’s museums